Updated: December 8, 2023

 Do less to experience more

 Positive psychology researchers say we’re happiest when we keep things simple and have fewer choices.
 We create stress when we try and cram too much into our schedules and then try to control everything we’re juggling.
-My friend, author Joan Borysenko says, “Your to-do list is immortal; it will live on long after you’re dead.”
+Author Joan Borysenko says, “Your to-do list is immortal; it will live on long after you’re dead.”
 How can you simplify your plans (do you really need to go chop down your own Christmas tree, make your mom’s famous Cathedral stained glass cookies and host your husband’s department dinner)?
 Popcorn, hot cider and an evening of great conversation with people who let you show up “warts and all,” is hard to beat.
 Do less, so you can experience more.

 Unplug and spend time in nature

-My friend Richard Louv author of the Nature Principle says, “Time spent in nature is the most cost-effective and powerful way to counteract the burnout and sort of depression that we feel when we sit in front of a computer all day.”
+Richard Louv, author of the Nature Principle says, “Time spent in nature is the most cost-effective and powerful way to counteract the burnout and sort of depression that we feel when we sit in front of a computer all day.”
 I call nature the ultimate antidepressant and re-set button.
 If anyone in my family is exhausted or out of sorts, off to the greenbelt we go.
 Typically during the holidays, my family unplugs completely and heads to the Davis Mountains in West Texas to enjoy some of the darkest night skies in the world.
 Being in nature offers us nourishment and renewal on all levels-physical, emotional, spiritual and mental.
 It is a powerful, restorative and healing force.
-Tap it!
+Tap it!”

 There is an innate push and pull that many of us feel during the winter season.